The Cold Equations: Reception

+In 2014, writer Cory Doctorow made a similar argument: he sees the situation presented in the story as an example of a "moral hazard".
+Doctorow notes that the constraints under which the characters operate are decided by the writers, and not "the inescapable laws of physics".
+He argues that the decision of the writer to give the vessel no margin of safety and a critical supply of fuel, and to focus readers' attention onto the necessity of tough decisions at a time of crisis rather than mulling over the responsibility for proper planning from the outset, is intellectually dishonest and that this and other stories "about how we can't afford to hew to our values in time of crisis are a handy addition to every authoritarian's playbook".
+Five years later, as part of a wider essay criticizing Campbell's views, Doctorow condemned him for "lean[ing] hard" on Godwin to turn the story "into a parable about the foolishness of women and the role of men in guiding them to accept the cold, hard facts of life".

+Precursors

+There was a similar concept in a number of earlier stories:

 The Encyclopedia of Science Fiction points to A Plunge into Space (Robert Cromie, 1890) as having a subplot very similar to "The Cold Equations".
-"A Weighty Decision" (Al Feldstein in Weird Science, 1952) and the story "Precedent" (E. C. Tubb in New Worlds, 1952). also have been cited as potential inspirations.
+"A Weighty Decision" (Al Feldstein in Weird Science, 1952) and the story "Precedent" (E. C. Tubb in New Worlds, 1952) also have been cited as potential inspirations.
 In all three, as in "The Cold Equations", a stowaway must be ejected from a spaceship because the fuel aboard is only sufficient for the planned mission mass.

 David Drake stated "The plot is lifted directly from 'A Weighty Decision,' a story in the May–June, 1952, issue of the EC comic Weird Science.
 I don't believe that coincidence could have created plots so similar in detail" and ends with "The plot is such an obvious steal from the comic that I think Godwin would have concealed it better if he hadn't intended to use a completely different ending.
 I can also imagine that Godwin wouldn't have expressed his qualms at changing the ending to Campbell, who wouldn't have winked at direct plagiarism.
 (Not that EC had any legitimate gripe: Bill Gaines laughed in later years about the way he and his staff at EC stole plots from SF stories and ran them without credit.)"